 Spring 2026 Meeting

-How do you make confident innovation and investment decisions in supply chains when uncertainty, stakeholder misalignment and execution risk are often bigger constraints than technology itself?
+How do you make confident innovation and investment decisions in supply chain planning when uncertainty, stakeholder misalignment and execution risk are often bigger constraints than technology itself?

 Apr 29, 2026 8:30